 Can grinding teeth cause gum recession?

 Yes, teeth grinding can contribute to gum recession.
 Teeth grinding puts a lot of force and pressure on your gums.
 Over time, this force can cause your gums to recede, exposing the roots of your teeth.
 Teeth grinding can also lead to other dental problems, such as tooth damage and TMJ disorders.
-Therefore, talking to your dentist if you suspect you might be grinding your teeth is important.
+Therefore, it is important to talk to your dentist if you suspect you might be grinding your teeth.

 Can teeth grinding cause cavities?